• Home

-The Red Dress Campaign recognizes and publicizes the fact that heart disease is women's greatest health risk.
-Women are 10 times more likely to die of heart disease or stroke than of breast cancer.
+Women are 10 times more likely to die of heart disease or stroke than of breast cancer!

-The Red Dress Campaign brings special attention to this fact in Heart Month (February).
-The celebrity modeling of top designer dresses created especially for the event is a highlight to be anticipated the week of Valentine's Day each year.
-Wear a Red Dress Pin all month, accented by red clothing on Feb 5.
+The Red Dress Campaign each year in February (Heart Month) recognizes and publicizes the fact that heart disease is women's greatest health risk.
+The celebrity modeling of top designer dresses created especially for the event is a highlight to be anticipated preceding Valentine's Day each year, with a wear Red day on one of the first days of February.

 American Heart Association (AHA)

-AHA Facts on Women's Health
+AHA Statistical Facts

 Society for Women's Health Research